Paola-cmyk/holbertonschool-hbnb/README.md

 Here is implemented the frontend development such ass html, css and the images used into building the website

 ## Author:
-Built with tears and lots of coffee by a Holberton School student.
+Built with tears by a Holberton School student.

 - <a href="https://github.com/Paola-cmyk" target="_blank">Paola Gonzalez</a>